mercadopago/devsite-docs/guides/ecosistema-presencial/create-and-manage-intent-point.en.md

 >
 > Important
 >
-> To set up notifications for the Presencial Ecosystem, you must use the event **Integraciones Presenciales**, whose message will contain the `type` field with the value `topic_instore_integration_wh`.
+> To set up notifications for Instore API, you must use the event **Instore Integration**, whose message will contain the `type` field with the value `topic_instore_integration_wh`.
 Through this event, you will receive notifications of final states of the intents, whether processed by Point or QR in integrated mode.

 Here's an example of a notification you can receive for a Point device when an intent reaches a final `status`.
 Keep in mind that the information notified within the `data` node will depend on the information used to create the intent.